Special Programme Aviation Management

 Why the Flying Bachelor?

-The dual education system offers job security and great career opportunities.
+The additional training offers job security and great career opportunities.
 Graduates have strong qualifications and appeal to many companies because Flying Bachelor future pilots acquire precise functional and administrative knowledge and are qualified for a fantastic career in the air traffic branch with their unique profile.

 Requirements for the ATPL-trainingYou must meet several requirements to qualify for pilot training for the Air Alliance Airline Transport Pilot Licence: